openhab/openhab-addons/bundles/org.openhab.binding.unifiedremote/README.md

 ## Thing Configuration

-Only supported thing is 'Unified Remote Server Thing' witch requires the Hostname to be correctly configured in order to work.
+Only supported thing is 'Unified Remote Server Thing' which requires the Hostname to be correctly configured in order to work.

 | ThinTypeID   | description                  |
 |----------|------------------------------|